Using the ServiceHandler

 • Captivate will automatically add these query parameters to any data controller it hosts.

-1. It will attempt to make the following connections:
+1. ServiceHandler will attempt to make the following connections:

-• Third, it will try to tunnel its websocket connection through NewBlue’s secure server: wss://controllers.newbluefx.com/tunnel/[wsTunnel]/client
+• Third, it will try to tunnel its websocket connection through NewBlue’s secure websocket tunnel: wss://controllers.newbluefx.com/tunnel/[wsTunnel]/client

-• Fourth, if the SimplePeer library has been loaded into the global scope, ServiceHandler will use the websocket tunnel to negotiate a direct peer-to-peer connection to Captivate through WebRTC.
+• Fourth, if the browser has WebRTC capabilities, ServiceHandler will use the NewBlue tunnel to negotiate a direct secure peer-to-peer connection to Captivate through WebRTC.
 If a WebRTC connection can be established, it will replace the websocket tunnel connection resulting in a direct connection that doesn’t pass through any NewBlue servers.

 Example: